AI-Inaan/Ewity-Image-Extractor/README.md

 once you do this and run the command in the console you should get a large json response. just copy it and paste it into a file with the name ewitydata.json and youre good to go

+## why is getting the json data not automated
+its best if any and all communication with a POS system is handled by an IT staff who knows what they are doing and knows exactly what commands is being ran. also api access is a paid feature so i didnt want this to be full on wrapper to bypass their paid features. just a simple tool to get me the images whenever i need them.

+Made with ♥ in Maldives